 - The Poudre Trail will be closed just upstream of the north end of Wood Street for rip rap repair.
-The trail will be closed for about 1 month in the fall (postponed due to high river winter flows).
+The trail will be closed for about 1 month in the fall.
 A detour will be provided.

 - The Poudre Trail will be temporarily rerouted during the replacement of the Mulberry Street/Hwy 14 bridge by CDOT.
 Trail users will need to cross at the Lemay/Mulberry intersection.

 - The Poudre Trail underpass under Shields Street will be closed while the Shields Street bridge is replaced.
 The detour will use Taft Hill Rd to Vine Drive then east to Wood St, to Elm St and to The Farm and the Poudre Trail.
 Larimer County will begin this project in late 2014.

 The Natural Areas Department is sponsoring or collaborating on many projects along the Cache la Poudre River in 2013 and beyond.
 This brochure highlights challenges and opportunities, the department's goals and describes 7 projects.

 Breweries, Colorado Water Trust Partner to Support City's Poudre River Restoration